b-macd/streamlit-multi-page-with-authentication/README.md

 # Streamlit Multi-Page with Authentication

+### Try this app out at https://modern-multipage-st-app.streamlit.app/ !
 This project provides a template for a multi-page Streamlit application with built-in user authentication.
 It includes examples of how to handle user login, registration, and secure session management.

 ## Features